ADVANCED NUTRITION CALCULATOR

 The calculator gives you accurate, science-backed numbers.
 What you do with those numbers determines your results.
 Here are the things that separate people who get results from people who don't:

 Weigh yourself consistently.
-Use the same scale, at the same time of day (ideally first thing in the morning, before eating or drinking), in the same clothing.
-Bodyweight fluctuates by 1–3 kg day-to-day due to water, food volume, and hormones — look at your 7-day average trend, not individual readings.
+Same scale, same time of day (morning, before eating or drinking), same clothing.
+Look at your 7-day average trend — not individual readings.

 Track what you eat for at least two weeks.
-Most people significantly underestimate how many calories they consume.
-Apps like Cronometer, MyFitnessPal, or even a simple food diary will show you whether you're actually hitting your targets.
-You don't have to track forever — even two to four weeks of honest tracking recalibrates your understanding of portion sizes permanently.
+Most people significantly underestimate their calorie intake.
+Apps like Cronometer or MyFitnessPal will show you whether you're actually hitting your targets.

 Validate your activity level.
-If your weight isn't moving in the direction you expect after two to three weeks of consistent eating at your TDCI, your activity level estimate is likely off.
+If your weight isn't moving in the expected direction after 2–3 weeks, your activity level estimate is likely off.
 Drop it one level and see what happens.
-The numbers don't lie — your body will tell you.

 Prioritise protein above everything else.
-Of all the macro targets, protein is the most important to hit — especially when losing weight or training.
-It preserves muscle, keeps you fuller for longer, and has the highest thermic effect of any macronutrient (meaning your body burns more calories just digesting it).
+It preserves muscle, keeps you fuller for longer, and has the highest thermic effect of any macronutrient.
 If you're going to be flexible with anything, let it be carbs and fats — not protein.

 Update your numbers as you progress.
-Use the re-entry box in Step 7 every four to six weeks.
+Use the re-entry box in Step 7 every 4–6 weeks.
 Your targets should evolve with your body.
-This one habit is what separates people who plateau after a few months from those who keep making progress.

 Sleep and stress are not optional extras.
-The lifestyle flags in Step 5 exist because poor sleep and chronic stress are two of the most overlooked barriers to body composition change.
 No calorie target can fully compensate for a hormonal environment working against you.
-If your sleep or stress scores were concerning, treat those as priorities alongside your nutrition.
+If your lifestyle scores were concerning, treat those as priorities alongside your nutrition.

 YOU'VE GOT EVERYTHING YOU NEED